WUIJOOR LODGE

 After your enquiry, we will share more trip information with you via email and phone, and discuss your fly fishing experience and understand what you’re looking for from this lodge trip.

-We have a hosted trip in partnership with Southflyfisher, scheduled for March 2026.
+We have a hosted trip in partnership with Southflyfisher, scheduled for Feb 22 to March 1, 2026.
 If this date aligns with your plans to fish the Rio Grande, please get in touch.

 AIRLINE OPTIONS